Reina Elisenda (Barcelona–Vallès Line)

 Reina Elisenda is a railway station on the Barcelona–Vallès Line, in Sarrià, in the Sarrià-Sant Gervasi district of Barcelona.
 It is the northern terminus and only station of a branch line coming from Sarrià station.
 Since 2016, a single-track shuttle service, designated L12, links the two stations at four-minute intervals during rush hours due to the modification of Sarrià station to enhance access for persons with reduced mobility; before that, it was served as a branch line of L6.

 The station was opened on a provisional basis on 5 October 1974, and on a permanent basis since 2 October 1976, and is situated under Passeig de la Reina Elisenda de Montcada.
 It can be accessed either from Avinguda de J.V.
 Foix or Carrer de la Duquessa d'Orleans.
-At night, it serves as the lines depot.
+At night, it serves as the line's depot.

-There are posters in the lobby of the station explaining the history of several of the antique trains used by Ferrocarrils de la Generalitat de Catalunya (FGC).